-JAIPilot is an IntelliJ plugin that automatically generates robust, high-coverage Java Unit tests for Java code.
-It understands method logic, handles mocking, and self-corrects errors — so you don’t have to write tests manually.
+JAIPilot is an IntelliJ plugin and VS Code extension that automatically generates robust, high-coverage Java unit tests.
+It understands method logic, handles mocking, and self-corrects errors so you don’t have to write tests manually.

 Yes.
 Install the JAIPilot GitHub App to run automated unit test generation workflows for Java pull requests.